 s we have all experienced, the coronavirus pandemic has had a major impact on all aspects of our lives, not least as a result of the lockdown imposed in many countries to protect lives and slow down the spread of the Covid-19 virus.
-One side effect of this measure has been the widespread use of video conferencing applications in all spheres of life – social, professional and educational.
-This is has had clear environmental benefits with air quality, for example, having quickly improved in previously highly polluted parts of our cities.
+One side effect of this measure has been the widespread use of video conferencing applications in all spheres of life – social, professional, and educational.
+This has had clear environmental benefits with air quality, for example, having quickly improved in previously highly polluted parts of our cities.
 Businesses that had not previously considered alternatives to face-to-face interactions will certainly have noted the cost-savings and efficiency gains of having staff working from home interacting virtually with one another and with external business partners such as suppliers and clients.

 Schools and universities were also relatively quick in moving from the physical classroom to the safety of virtual environments.
 The shift placed many teachers, especially those to whom this form of teaching was new, under a great deal of strain, as they quickly mastered unfamiliar software and learned how to manage the new channels to interact as engagingly as possible with their students.
 And although, generally speaking, they feel at home in our digital world, students also had to quickly become acquainted with and grow accustomed to their new online classrooms.